GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tasseled-cap-percentiles-landsat/_details.md

 ## Applications

 This product provides valuable discrimination for characterising:

-* vegetated wetlands
+* Vegetated wetlands
-* salt flats
+* Salt flats
-* salt lakes
+* Salt lakes
-* coastal land cover classes
+* Coastal land cover classes

 ## Technical information

-The Tasseled Cap (Kauth-Thomas) transform translates the six spectral bands of Landsat into a three indexes describing greeness, wetness and brightness.
+The Tasseled Cap (Kauth&ndash;Thomas) transform translates the six spectral bands of Landsat into a three indexes describing greeness, wetness and brightness.
 These indexes can be used to help understand complex ecosystems, such as wetlands or groundwater dependent ecosystems.
 The Tasseled Cap Percentiles capture how the greeness, wetness and brightness of the landscape behaves over time.

 The percentiles are well suited to characterising wetlands, salt flats/salt lakes and coastal ecosystems.
 However, care should be applied when analysing these indexes, as soil colour and fire scars can cause misleading results.
 In areas of high relief caused by cliffs or steep terrain, terrain shadows can cause false positives.